litstack/docs/basics/page.md

 ## Introduction

 Pages are a fundamental part of the package.
-They provide a convenient and yet powerfull way to configure pages for the Vue application in PHP.
+They provide a convenient and yet powerful way to configure pages for the Vue application in PHP.
 They can be used to integrate **Blade Views**, **Vue components** or ready-made components such as **charts** or form fields for models.

-Pages are used to configure forms with fields, index pages, dashboards with charts or basicly any kind of page for the admin backend.
+Pages are used to configure forms with fields, index pages, dashboards with charts or basically any kind of page for the admin backend.

 ## Create a Page